dominikhei/eartquake-streaming/readme.md

 Here is example Grafana dashboard where I have filtered the logs of the producer container for uuid, meaning any new record that has been sent to Kafka is displayed:
 ![](./.images/grafana.png)

+I opted against using CloudWatch, to use as many open-souce frameworks as possible and thus avoid a vendor lock-in.

 __Database and regional replication__

 As a database I have used DynamoDB.
 DynamoDB is a key-value store on AWS that uses 3 storage nodes across which data is partitioned according to the hash value of a private key.
 Moreover the WAL is backuped on S3.
 By handling all of that internaly I can focus on other parts of the app.
 Moreover DynamoDB  has the option of global tables, where a table is replicated across multiple regions.
 If the frontend service gets accessed from all over the world, global tables can reduce latency by a lot.
 In addition to that global tables make writing to replicated tables and keeping consistency across regions very simple, by handling all of that within AWS.
 You can set the regions in which the table should be replicated within the [var.tf](./terraform/var.tf) file under global_table_replication_region.
 Terraform will automatically create the table within your region and the chosen replication region.

+The Kafka Consumer will write directly to DynamoDB.
+As a magnitude 1+ earthquake occurs roughly every 30 seconds, there will be very little writes on the DynamoDB table.
+If Latency would be an even greater concern with this application, one could also opt for DynamoDB DAX Clusters, but the read latency was sufficiently low in the tests.

 __Frontend service__